On the day I met Raine, the first thing I did was jerk awake in bed and vomit nightmares into my lap.

 “You’re a student, right?”
 Raine said.
 “I know I’ve seen you in the university canteen once or twice.
 I never forget a face like yours, Heather.”

-“ … what, what does that mean?”
+“ … pardon?
+What does that mean?”
 A blush rose in my cheeks.

 Raine grinned and shrugged.
-I tried to hold her gaze but I faltered, focused hard on the next two mouthfuls of scrambled egg.
+I tried to hold her gaze but I faltered, gave up, and focused hard on the next two mouthfuls of scrambled egg instead.